 In most cases, you should choose a monthly free electricity contract for an apartment building.
 Since electricity consumption in apartment buildings is low, the price of electricity itself is usually not a very large proportion of the total electricity bill.

-In a low-consumption household, it is easy to accidentally take an unnecessarily expensive contract by choosing an electricity contract with the cheapest electricity price but a higher basic charge.
+In a low-consumption household, it is easy to accidentally take an unnecessarily expensive contract by inadvertently choosing an electricity contract that. electricity price is the cheapest but the basic fee is higher than usual.

 The information you can find on our website reference machine makes it easy to avoid this mistake - when comparing electricity contracts, you can also see the base rate.